silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

     - SilverStripe\Forager\Extensions\SearchServiceExtension
 ```

+Both versioned DataObjects (that is, having the `SilverStripe\Versioned\Versioned` extension) and non versioned DataObjects are now supported.

-DataObjects also require the `SilverStripe\Versioned\Versioned` extension.
-Non-versioned content is not yet supported.
-By default a versioned object will be added to the index when it is published and removed when it is unpublished.
+By default a **versioned** object will be added to the index when it is published and removed when it is unpublished.

+For a **non versioned** object, it will be added to the index when it is written, and removed when it is deleted.

 ### DataObject Fields